jthierce/faks_test/README.md

 Faks technical test

 # Usage
-ruby main.rb --help
+`ruby main.rb --help`

 You can find file for test in the folder players_files

-You can use the script in script/generate_players_files.rb for create players_files with many players line. ex: ruby script/generate_players_files.rb 6000
+You can use the script in script/generate_players_files.rb for create players_files with many players line. ex: `ruby script/generate_players_files.rb 6000`

+You can launch spec with `rspec spec/main.rb`

 # The statement
 tu as une liste de joueurs d'échecs avec leurs ages et scores (elo).